top of page

 A: Brands compete with each other and offer similar products within the same class.
 However, even with the same tension and racket, each string and its competitors can still feel quite different.
 The choice of which string to play with is purely a matter of personal preference.
 For someone new to badminton strings, it is recommended to try different types until you find the perfect fit for you.
 Here are some general guidelines:

-Beginners: Focus on your technique as a priority, so opt for something cheap and durable.
+Beginners: Focus on your technique as a priority, so opt for something cheap and durable (Yonex BG65, BG65TI, NBG95, Victor VBS70, 70P, Gosen Gpro-70, you name it).
 At this stage, equipment matters less.
 Low tension strings are also preferred.

 Intermediate: This is the stage where you identify your play style.
 Choose strings that align with the characteristics you desire.
 Select repulsion strings if you enjoy smashing, durable strings if you're on a budget, or control strings for a more all-round experience.